Huy Hòa

 Tet Flowers market

-Flower pots and ornamental plants are not only decorative objects in the house but also have feng shui meanings.
 On the Tet holiday, flower branches or plant pots are decorated and beautified to bring a fresh and happy atmosphere for Tet.
-They not only help bring the warm atmosphere of spring and Tet holiday but also bring luck, fortune, and money to the owner in the new year.
-Not all flowers or trees are used to decorate Tet.
-Here are some of the most popular flowers and ornamental plants commonly found in Vietnamese homes during Tet.
+They not only help bring the warm atmosphere of spring and the Tet holiday but also bring luck, fortune, and money to the owner in the new year.

 • Gladiolus flower